Why It Exists

 When Not to Use Kong

-- Simple reverse proxy needs (use NGINX directly)
+- Simple reverse proxy needs (just use NGINX directly)

 - Tight budget constraints (enterprise features are paid)